krc17/krc17/README.md

 - 👋 Hi, I’m Kevin.
 This is my Git.
 - 👀 I’m interested in homelabbing with Proxmox - filtering and catching traffic, serving media, and hosting game emulation.
 Also random Pi projects.
 - 🌱 I’m currently learning python scripting homelabbing and SIEM analysis and incident response.
 - 💞️ I’m looking to collaborate on Pi projects, testing lab functionality.
-Just throwing things at a wall and seeing what sounds right :)
+Just throwing things at a wall and seeing if I like the sound it makes :)
 - 📫 Reach me los#2614 on Discord

 <!---